stakater/kubestackplus-docs/content/about/service-definition.md

 ## Internal Development Platform (IDP) - Backstage

 SAAP includes a customized [Backstage](https://github.com/backstage/backstage) instance, providing a unified developer portal for managing applications.
 It enhances developer productivity and can be further tailored to meet specific needs.

-## Reloader

-SAAP includes [Stakater Reloader](https://github.com/stakater/Reloader), which automatically restarts applications when configmaps or secrets change.
-This integration streamlines updates, enhances reliability, and minimizes downtime for developers.

-## Forecastle

-SAAP includes [Stakater Forecastle](https://github.com/stakater/Forecastle), a powerful tool that simplifies application discovery within Kubernetes clusters.
-This integration provides a unified, user-friendly dashboard, enhancing accessibility and efficiency.

-## Cert-Manager

-SAAP comes integrated with Cert-Manager to automate the management and renewal of SSL/TLS certificates.
-It ensures secure communication for your applications by handling certificate issuance and renewal seamlessly.

-## ExternalDNS

-SAAP integrates with ExternalDNS, automating DNS record management for Kubernetes services.
-This ensures seamless DNS updates as services are created or modified within the cluster, enhancing reliability and reducing manual DNS configuration efforts.

 ## Account Management